deelipvenkat/Vicuna-LoRa-Medical/README.md

 |   Vicuna-LoRa   |    57.8%     |      13.25%    |

 The post-processing involved removing any outputs containing punctuation marks and converting the words to lowercase, aligning them with the target labels.The same post-processing steps were applied to both the base model and the fine-tuned model, ensuring a fair comparison.

+The precision & recall of the fine tuned model for the yes & no class label instances improved , but had difficulty for instances where there is ambiguity ('maybe' class label instances).
+Also both the base model & the fine tuned model predictions were senstitive to prompts ,so further prompt engineering is necessary to find a suitable prompt template for the task.

 ## SUMMARY & FUTURE PROSPECTS